wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 to query the PMT, and the physical registre is freed together with the VPR.
 This schemes always maintains an invariant that the VPR to PR mapping is unchanged once a PR is mapped to VPR (all VPRs begin with no PR mapped), and that these two are always freed together when some instruction commits.

+When an exception is raised, or speculation fails, the architectural state is restored to the exact point where the event happens.
+The instruction that triggers the event is first located in the ROB, and then the processor starts undoing mapping changes incurred by younger instructions.
+The undo of changes begins from the head of ROB (the end it adds instructions) and proceeds until the located instruction.
+For every instruction under consideration, we free the VPR and PR (if there is one) allocated by renaming.
+These frees are safe, since these instructions have not themselves committed, and hence the VPRs and PRs must be allocated and only allocated to the mentioned instruction.